-“Tonight” was released in 2019, included in “my blue vacation”, EP which I have a lot of reservations about, as it started with quite a lot of hiccups and only in its second half picks up the pace and high-quality music makes its appearance.
+“Tonight” was released in 2019, included in “my blue vacation”, an EP which I have a lot of reservations about, as it started with quite a lot of hiccups and only in its second half picked up the pace and high-quality music makes its appearance.

 But I leave that for the review I wrote back then.

 Now, back to this song.

 In “Tonight” the lyrics’ protagonist goes over a series of events in slow motion.
 This is a nostalgic recall of a night to remember that the protagonist experienced with someone dear to them.